Instant switching between user accounts in WordPress.

 mu-plugins directory, not in the

 user-switching subdirectory.
-This is a restriction of WordPress.
+This is a limitation of WordPress.

 A user needs the